RILAB/bis101/lecture10.md

 * How recognize which is the wrong base <strong style="font-size: 150%; color: red;">?</strong>
 	- mentioned cytosine methylation, but adenine also methylated
 	- since DNA replication is semiconservative, old strand will have methylation and errors always in new strand!
-* unknown in eukaryotes!
+	- not well understood in eukaryotes!
-* mutations in genes that do this in humans lead to e.g. syndromes that are high risk for cancer. so common odds are good 1 person in this room has it.
+* mutations in genes that do this in humans lead to e.g. syndromes that are high risk for cancer. not that rare: odds are good 1 person in this room has it.
 	- the locus is haplosufficient. cells with one good copy fxn normal
 	- so is mutation dominant or recessive <strong style="font-size: 150%; color: red;">?</strong>
 	- normally yes, but here what happens is anytime you accidentally lose or knock out the other copy, a cell with just the mutant copy (hemizygous) goes nuts and causes cancer. so the gene is haplosufficient but the syndrom is dominant!

 Together these reduce from 10^-7 to 10^-9, so 3 errors per rep. That's still a lot considering how often DNA is replicated.

-* will those be inherited <strong style="font-size: 150%; color: red;">?</strong>
+* will all syathose be inherited <strong style="font-size: 150%; color: red;">?</strong>
 * no. so if you spill EtBr on your elbow, you may get elbow cancer, but it won't effect your kids.

 These repairs mechanisms are **error-free** in that don't cause new errors.